huggingface/blog/enterprise_hub_aws_marketplace.md

 - Train on DGX Cloud: train LLMs without code on NVIDIA H100 GPUs managed by NVIDIA DGX Cloud.
 - Premium Support: get the most out of Enterprise Hub and control your costs with dedicated support.

-How can I enable the Enterprise Hub with my AWS account?
+If you're admin of your organization, you can upgrade it easily with a credit card.
+But how do you upgrade your organization to Enterprise Hub using your AWS account?
+We'll walk you through it step by step below.

 ### 1. Getting Started